 Hiring a wedding planner is no easy task.
 There’s an overwhelming number of wedding planners and coordinators who pop up on Google and plenty of differences in their services.
 Some spout specialties, like destination wedding planning, while others list what’s included in wedding planning packages tiered by price.
-Many tout their experience, noting the number of weddings or variety of locations where they have hosted events.
 Because being a wedding planner isn’t a regulated industry like being a doctor or lawyer—there’s no degree or overseeing institution that accredits planners—the process is fraught with challenges.
-It’s no wonder couples are anxious about the entire endeavor!

 Whether or not you have a venue or vendors in mind, a full-service wedding planner will help you book every professional you need for your dream day.
 They’ll likely point out vendors that you never even thought about, such as a glassware rental company or sari drapers to help your guests get ready for your Hindu ceremony.
 Even if you’ve already found your venue, your planner will be there to manage the conversations between you and that venue, negotiating rates for things like catering and confirming the timeline to ensure everything goes smoothly.
 Michelle Rago of Michelle Rago Destinations includes site inspections under the umbrella of hiring vendors, which means she’s on the ground checking out the space and noting any potential logistical issues before you make a final booking.
 “It’s a critical aspect of the planning process,” she says.